 6. Cabbage.
 Got to love those glucosinolates — another type of phytochemical that target free radicals.
 Try it in a sandwich instead of lettuce or braise it with apples and red wine.

 7. Dark chocolate.
 Yes, you can treat yourself.
 Unlike milk or white chocolate, dark chocolate containing 70 per cent cocoa or more is packed with flavonoids.
 But don’t over do it — a small square is all you need.

 8. Flaxseed.
 Flaxseed offers cancer-preventing phytochemicals and is an excellent source of alpha linolenic acid or ALA (an omega-3 fat) and lignans, which can help prevent heart disease.
 It’s easy to add to foods like cereals, cookies, meatloaf and stews, and can also be used to replace eggs in recipes.

 9. Garlic.
 There are many reasons to enjoy this potent member of the onion family, including sulphur compounds that boost the immune system and prevent many cancers.
 It’s also good for the heart because it can prevent blood from forming dangerous clots and can help lower cholesterol.

 10. Green tea.
 Served hot or cold, this popular beverage contains catechins, which fight inflammation and improve blood vessel functioning.
 Try drinking it hot (with lemon and honey), or iced with a shot of your favourite fruit juice.
-(For more details, see A cup of tea for your health.)

 13. Oats.
 They have all the phytochemicals and nutrients of other whole grains, but they really shine for their beta-glucane content (which lowers bad cholesterol) and avenanthramides (which protect LDL cholesterol particles from free radicals).